-(7.1) Result can be achieved only if both teams have had the opportunity of batting for at least twenty (20) Overs, subject to the provisions of Clauses 6.1 (b) and 6.2.2. (b) Unless one team has been all out in less than twenty (20) overs or unless the team batting second scored enough runs to win in less than twenty (20) overs.
-If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than that originally allotted (minimum twenty (20) overs) unless the provisions of Clauses 6.1(b) or 6.1(e) apply), a revised target score (to win) should be set for the number of overs which the team batting second will have the opportunity of facing.
+(7.1) A result can be achieved only if both teams have had the opportunity of batting for at least sixteen (16) overs, subject to the provisions of Clauses 6.1 (b) and 6.2.2. (b) unless one team has been all out in less than sixteen (16) overs or unless the team batting second scored enough runs to win in less than sixteen (16) overs.
+If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than that originally allotted (minimum sixteen (16) overs) unless the provisions of Clauses 6.1(b) or 6.1(e) apply), a revised target score (to win) should be set for the number of overs which the team batting second will have the opportunity of facing.
 This revised target score is to be calculated by using the professional edition Coda 2.1 DLS method.
 The target set will always be a whole number of runs and one (1) less will constitute a tie.
-See Clause 7.3 be declared no result.
+See Clause 7.3

-All matches, in which both teams have not had the opportunity of batting for a minimum of twenty (20) overs, shall
+All matches, in which both teams have not had the opportunity of batting for a minimum of sixteen (16) overs, shall be declared no result.

-If the innings of the side batting second is suspended (with at least 20 overs bowled) and the match can't be resumed, the match result will be decided by comparison with the D/L 'Par Score' determined at the instant of the suspension by the Duckworth/Lewis method.
+If the innings of the side batting second is suspended (with at least 16 overs bowled) and the match can't be resumed, the match result will be decided by comparison with the D/L 'Par Score' determined at the instant of the suspension by the Duckworth/Lewis method.
 If the score is equal to the 'par score' the result is a tie.
-Otherwise, the result is a victory, or defeat, by the margin of runs by which the score exceeds, or falls short of, the 'Par Score.' (a) Umpire awarding a match.
+Otherwise, the result is a victory, or defeat, by the margin of runs by which the score exceeds, or falls short of, the 'Par Score.'

+(a) Umpire awarding a match.